rokmc756/GSS-Training/README.md

 No staging env variables have been set
 ~~~
-- The better way to fetch credentials for CLI login to service instances:
+- Fetch credentials for CLI login to service instances
-  - cf create-service-key dev-db-03 sk-03-01
 ~~~
 $ cf create-service-key dev-db-13 sk-10-08
 Creating service key sk-10-08 for service instance dev-db-13 as dev-13...